Vanesa0104/Comp-3005-Final-Project-/README.md

 ## Database Connection

-Update your connection string in the code:
+Update your connection string in the main.cpp file code:

 ```cpp
 Database db("host=localhost dbname=fitness user=postgres password=password");
 ```

-Replace `YourPassword` with the password you set for `postgres`.
+Replace `password` with the password you set for `postgres`.

 ---